Manual Therapy in Langley, BC

 • Reduce soft tissue inflammation.

-• It increases blood flow and enhances the ability to move.
+• Increased blood flow and enhanced ability to move.

 • Ankle sprains